Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 Host Types
 """"""""""

 Usage reports are provided by many different types of content hosts ranging from eBook to A&I_Database, eJournal, Discovery_Service, Multimedia etc. The usage reporting needs vary by Host_Type.
-To accommodate this variance, the R5 defines a set of Host_Type categories.
+To accommodate this variance, R5 defines a set of Host_Type categories.
 Although the Host_Type does not appear on the COUNTER report, the Code of Practice uses Host_Types throughout this document to help report providers identify which reports, elements, metric types, and attributes are relevant to them.
 The Host_Types are:

 Table 3.o (below): List of Host_Type Values